• Published January 23, 2025

 Employee perceptions of inclusion in the workplace can be one of the key predictors of employee engagement, turnover intentions, and burnout.
 In our survey of more than 2,500 employees at a global company, those who perceived a more inclusive workplace reported healthier work boundaries, lower levels of burnout, and were less likely to say they were looking for other jobs, as we shared in Chief Learning Officer.

 But perceptions of how inclusive your workplace is can vary greatly across employee groups.
-As just one example, in the organization we surveyed, only 37% of Black employees reported feeling included at work, compared to 70% of White employees.
-Hourly employees also reported lower levels of inclusion than their salaried coworkers, as did individual contributors versus those in management or executive roles.
-Even for employees who shared a social identity, there were a range of perceptions.
+As just one example, in the organization we surveyed, hourly employees reported lower levels of inclusion than their salaried coworkers, as did individual contributors versus those in management or executive roles.
+Even for employees with similar backgrounds and experiences, there was a range of perceptions.
 These findings underscore that workplace inclusion looks and feels very different, depending on who you are and where you sit in the organization.

 Taken together, this and other research indicates that inclusion in the workplace is essential for supporting a happy, engaged, and committed workforce.
 As organizations race to attract and retain talent, investing in creating a truly inclusive work culture can be a major differentiator.